eallenOP/gdte/learning-design-plan-2.md

 3. Demonstrate professional behaviour appropriate to an IT environment.

 This learning strategy will be mostly working with LOs 1 and 3.
 The correlation with LO 2 in the deliverable aspect of the activities is intended as well, and is to some degree related to experiential learning in that learners are assessed on their own individual reports and presentations later in the course.

+i.
+The main activity is the team exercise described above in which learners work in a team to solve a social problem. ii.
+The supplemental activities include those done in the modules of learning which take place before each iteration of the main activity.
+These include, for example, case study discussions of conflict scenarios, making individual time management plans and a worksheet in which learners break down a large task into smaller parts which can be delegated to team members.

 #### i.
 Content